bridget-basiq/developers/content/Getting-Started/1+API-Basics/security.md

 When working with the Chargetrip API, your keys can be visible to anyone who makes an effort to look for it.
 That is why we recommend adding a layer of restrictions to build secure applications and prevent unauthorized use.

 ## Application keys
 When configuring new projects, creating applications or editing applications you can set up your security.
 You can use HTTP referrer, Android fingerprint and iOS bundle identifier restrictions.
-By default it's set to use no restrictions.

-__You can only set one restriction per application ID / `x-app-id`.__
+By default it's set to use no restrictions. __Be aware you can only set one restriction type per application ID.__

 ### HTTP referrer
 A HTTP referrer allows restriction to URLs that can use an application ID / `x-app-id`.
 This is useful when building any type of web application.
 You can add as many URLs to a single application as you would like.